mezidia/song-helper/README.md

 ## Code Example :pushpin:

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
+> Currently in progress

 ## Installation :computer:

-Provide step by step series of examples and explanations about how to get a development env running.
+> Currently in progress

 ## Fast usage :dash:

-If people like your project they’ll want to learn how they can use it.
-To do so include step by step guide to use your project.
+> Currently in progress

 ## API Reference :fireworks:

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+> Currently in progress

 > As tables

 ## Tests :microscope:

-Describe and show how to run the tests with code examples.

-> As screenshot or :smile:I give you the [link](https://github.com/mezgoodle/song-helper/actions?query=workflow%3A%22Python+package%22) to [GitHub Actions](https://github.com/features/actions), where you can see all my tests.
+> Currently in progress

 ## Contribute :running:

-> Pull requests are welcome.
+Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Also look at the [CONTRIBUTING.md](link).

 ## Credits :cat::handshake: